Electronic cigarette: Marketing

 Celebrity endorsements are used to encourage e-cigarette use.
-A 2012 national US television advertising campaign for e-cigarettes starred Stephen Dorff exhaling a "thick flume" of what the advertisement describes as "vapor, not tobacco smoke", exhorting smokers with the message "We are all adults here, it's time to take our freedom back."
 Opponents of the tobacco industry state that the Blu advertisement, in a context of longstanding prohibition of tobacco advertising on television, seems to have resorted to advertising tactics that got former generations of people in the US addicted to traditional cigarettes.
-Cynthia Hallett of Americans for Non-Smokers' Rights described the US advertising campaign as attempting to "re-establish a norm that smoking is okay, that smoking is glamorous and acceptable".
-University of Pennsylvania communications professor Joseph Cappella stated that the setting of the advertisement near an ocean was meant to suggest an association of clean air with the nicotine product.
-In 2012 and 2013, e-cigarette companies advertised to a large television audience in the US which included 24 million young people.
-The channels to which e-cigarette advertising reached the largest numbers of young people (ages 12–17) were AMC, Country Music Television, Comedy Central, WGN America, TV Land, and VH1.

 Since at least 2007, e-cigarettes have been heavily promoted across media outlets globally.
 They are vigorously advertised, mostly through the Internet, as a safe substitute to traditional cigarettes, among other things.
 E-cigarette companies promote their e-cigarette products on Facebook, Instagram, YouTube, and Twitter.
 They are promoted on YouTube by movies with sexual material and music icons, who encourage minors to "take their freedom back."
 They have partnered with a number of sports and music icons to promote their products.
 Tobacco companies intensely market e-cigarettes to young people, with industry strategies including cartoon characters and candy flavors.
 Fruit flavored e-liquid is the most commonly marketed e-liquid flavor on social media.

 E-cigarette companies commonly promote that their products contain only water, nicotine, glycerin, propylene glycol, and flavoring but this assertion is misleading as researchers have found differing amounts of heavy metals in the vapor, including chromium, nickel, tin, silver, cadmium, mercury, and aluminum.
 The widespread assertion that e-cigarettes emit "only water vapor" is not true because the evidence demonstrates e-cigarette vapor contains possibly harmful chemicals such as nicotine, carbonyls, metals, and volatile organic compounds, in addition to particulate matter.
-Massive advertising included the assertion that they would present little risk to non-users.
-However, "disadvantages and side effects have been reported in many articles, and the unfavorable effects of its secondhand vapor have been demonstrated in many studies", and evidence indicates that use of e-cigarettes degrades indoor air quality.

 Many e-cigarette companies market their products as a smoking cessation aid without evidence of effectiveness.
 E-cigarette marketing has been found to make unsubstantiated health statements (e.g., that they help one quit smoking) including statements about improving psychiatric symptoms, which may be particularly appealing to smokers with mental illness.
 E-cigarette marketing advocate weight control and emphasize use of nicotine with many flavors.
 These marketing angles could particularly entice overweight people, young people, and vulnerable groups.
 Some e-cigarette companies state that their products are green without supporting evidence which may be purely to increase their sales.